Conformal Prediction for Early Stopping in Mixed Integer Optimization: Related works

 \subsection{Learning to accelerate mixed-integer optimization}

 Machine learning has emerged as a powerful tool to accelerate mixed-integer optimization~\cite{Bengio2021MachineLF, Zhang2022ASF}.
-The most studied application is learning branching policies.
-Khalil et al.~\cite{Khalil2016LearningTB} pioneered imitation learning to approximate strong branching.
-Gasse et al.~\cite{Gasse2019ExactCO} introduced graph neural networks that exploit the bipartite variable-constraint structure of MILPs, inspiring subsequent work on hybrid models combining graph neural networks and multi-layer perceptrons~\cite{Gupta2020HybridMF} and tree-based formulations~\cite{Scavuzzo2022LearningTB}.
-Scavuzzo et al.~\cite{Scavuzzo2024MLaugmentedBB} provide a comprehensive survey of machine learning for branch-and-bound.
-Beyond branching, researchers have applied learning to cutting plane selection~\cite{Wang2023LearningCS, Huang2021LearningTS, Dragotto2023DifferentiableCL}, solver configuration~\cite{Patel2023ProgressivelySA, Gao2024NeuralSS}, and primal heuristics~\cite{Shen2021LearningPH, Nair2020SolvingMI, Angioni2025NeuralCO}.
+The most studied application is learning branching policies. \citet{Khalil2016LearningTB} pioneered imitation learning to approximate strong branching. \citet{Gasse2019ExactCO} introduced graph neural networks that exploit the bipartite variable-constraint structure of MILPs, inspiring subsequent work on hybrid models combining graph neural networks and multi-layer perceptrons~\cite{Gupta2020HybridMF} and tree-based formulations~\cite{Scavuzzo2022LearningTB}. \citet{Scavuzzo2024MLaugmentedBB} provide a comprehensive survey of machine learning for branch-and-bound.
+Beyond branching, researchers have applied learning to cutting plane selection~\cite{Wang2023LearningCS, Huang2021LearningTS, Dragotto2023DifferentiableCL}, solver configuration~\cite{Patel2023ProgressivelySA, Gao2024NeuralSS, Liu2024L2PMIP}, and primal heuristics~\cite{Shen2021LearningPH, Nair2020SolvingMI, Angioni2025NeuralCO, Han2023GNNPredict}.
 Some methods learn to predict solutions directly without solving~\cite{Sun2023DIFUSCOGD}.
+Apollo-MILP~\cite{Liu2025ApolloMILP} uses an alternating prediction-correction loop to fix high-confidence variable values and reduce the problem dimension, using an uncertainty bound to identify reliable predictions; however, it targets primal solution quality rather than certifying when to stop the solver.

 All these approaches aim to reach a provably optimal solution faster by improving decisions within the solver.
 Our method takes a fundamentally different approach: we observe that branch-and-bound often finds an optimal solution long before it can prove optimality (Figure~\ref{fig:bbsolve}), and we learn when to stop early rather than speeding up the proof.